FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 The FusionAuth team has helped hundreds of customers integrate our auth server into their applications.
 There are [many different ways you can choose to perform an integration](/learn/expert-advice/authentication/login-authentication-workflows), but the team recommends certain options that offer the best tradeoffs between functionality and security.

-## Why Use The OAuth Authorization Code Grant
+## Why use the OAuth Authorization Code grant

 But first, why use the Authorization Code grant at all?
 There are, after all, simpler ways to offload authentication.
 For example, with FusionAuth, you can use the [Login API](/docs/v1/tech/apis/login) and pass the username and password directly from your application to FusionAuth, getting a token in return.
 Why bother with the OAuth dance of redirects.